Gene Locks is married to Sueyun Pyo Locks and the proud father of six daughters. He resides in Philadelphia, Pennsylvania and Fisher Island, Florida.

 After negotiating the Agent Orange settlement, Gene became involved in other major toxic tort litigation primarily involving environmental and occupational exposure to hazardous substances.
 This led, in the early 1990s, to his being named as lead counsel in the nationally coordinated asbestos cases.
 He ultimately became class counsel in a case in which an innovative and creative solution to many major asbestos litigation problems was developed.
 The principles developed and negotiated have become a model for recent national asbestos resolutions.

-Gene served as co-lead counsel in the Asbestos Personal Injury Litigation, MDL 875 in Philadelphia for many years.
-He became the Chairman and Director of the Board of UNR Industries, Inc. and director of Celotex Corporation and Raytech Corporation, reorganized multi-million dollar former asbestos companies which have paid millions of dollars in benefits to hundreds of thousands of asbestos victims.
-Gene was chief negotiator representing victims in almost all the 20th century bankruptcy re-organizations.
+Gene served as co-lead counsel in the Asbestos Personal Injury Litigation, MDL 875 in Philadelphia for many years and was the chief negotiator representing victims in almost all the 20th century asbestos bankruptcy re-organizations which eventually paid over $10 billion dollars to more than one million victims.
+He became the Chairman and Director of the Board of UNR Industries, Inc. and director of Celotex Corporation and Raytech Corporation.
 Gene and the attorneys of Locks Law Firm have also represented numerous school districts and other entities across the nation in property damage cases arising from asbestos exposure.